mit-satori/getting-started/satori-using-anaconda.rst

 [3] Setting up conda channels
 '''''''''''''''''''''''''''''

 When using conda to search for packages, one or more "channels", or repositories, may be queried.
-By default, conda will search it's default packages channel for any results that match the package name searched for matching the systems architecture (ppc64le).
+By default, conda will search its main packages channel for any results that match the queried name and display any results matching packages available for the systems architecture (ppc64le).
 If no packages are available either under the queried name, or for host system's architecture, no results will be displayed.
 Note that not all packages existing for x86 can also be found for ppc64le.

 To add the IBM WML-CE channel to the conda configuration: